-- (13) For filing or later presentation of each independent claim in the national stage of an international application in excess of 3, \$52 [\$74]. - (14) For filing or later presentation of each claim (whether independent or dependent) in a national stage of an international application in excess of 20, \$14 [\$22]. - (15) For each national stage of an international application containing a multiple dependent claim, \$160 [230].
+- (a) The Commissioner shall charge the following fees: - 1.
+On filing each application for an original patent, except in design or plant cases, \$300; in addition, on filing or on presentation at any other time, \$30 for each claim in independent form which is in excess of three, \$10 for each claim (whether independent or dependent) which is in excess of twenty, and \$100 for each application containing a multiple dependent claim.
 For the purpose of computing fees, a multiple dependent claim as referred to in section 112 of this title or any claim depending therefrom shall be considered as separate dependent claims in accordance with the number of claims to which reference is made.
-Errors in payment of the additional fees may be rectified in accordance with regulations of the Commissioner.
+Errors in payment of the additional fees may be rectified in accordance with regulations of the Commissioner. - 2.
+For issuing each original or reissue patent, except in design or plant cases, \$500.